nmovchanenko/gcp-terraform/PROGRESS.md

 ### Current State:

 Our Terraform setup is now feature-complete for the core infrastructure.
 It automatically provisions a GCP Project with a VPC, a private PostgreSQL database, and a scalable Cloud Run service to host our application.
 The final step is to replace the placeholder container with our actual SvelteKit application.

+## Phase 4: Application Development & Containerization

+This phase focused on preparing our SvelteKit application for deployment and integrating it with our GCP infrastructure.

+### Key Accomplishments:

+1.  **SvelteKit Application Scaffolding:**
+    *   A basic SvelteKit application was scaffolded, configured with TypeScript and the Node.js adapter for server-side rendering.
+    *   Drizzle ORM was integrated, including initial schema definition and database connection setup.

+2.  **Dockerization of the SvelteKit App:**
+    *   A multi-stage `Dockerfile` was created to build a lightweight and efficient production container image.
+    *   Best practices for Docker layer caching were implemented.
+    *   A `.dockerignore` file was added to exclude unnecessary files from the build context (e.g., `node_modules`, `.svelte-kit`).
+    *   The container was configured to run in `production` mode (`NODE_ENV=production`) and listen on port `8080` to align with Cloud Run's defaults.
+    *   The `ENTRYPOINT` and `CMD` instructions were explicitly defined for robust container execution.

+3.  **Artifact Registry Setup:**
+    *   Terraform configuration was updated to enable the Artifact Registry API and provision a dedicated Docker repository for our application images.
+    *   `outputs.tf` was enhanced to expose the GCP region, project ID, and repository ID for easier scripting.

+4.  **Automated Image Build and Push Script:**
+    *   A `build-and-push.sh` script was created to automate the process of building the Docker image and pushing it to Artifact Registry, leveraging Terraform outputs.

+5.  **Cloud Run Deployment Attempts & Debugging:**
+    *   The Cloud Run service was updated in Terraform to point to our SvelteKit application image in Artifact Registry.
+    *   Encountered and addressed several common deployment issues:
+        *   Provided the `DATABASE_URL` environment variable to the Cloud Run service.
+        *   Corrected the `env` block syntax in the Terraform configuration.
+        *   Granted the Cloud Run service account the `roles/cloudsql.client` IAM permission to allow database connectivity.
+        *   Addressed an `exec format error` by explicitly setting the `ENTRYPOINT` in the `Dockerfile`.

+### Current State:

+We have a containerized SvelteKit application, a dedicated Artifact Registry for its images, and the Terraform configuration is updated to deploy this application to Cloud Run.
+While the application is not yet successfully running on Cloud Run, we have systematically debugged and applied several critical fixes, bringing us very close to a successful deployment.
+The next steps involve further debugging the application's startup within Cloud Run and implementing the remaining project goals.